azukaar/GuPM/readme.md

 ```

 GuScript is based on javascript, and therefore allow advanced object/arrays manipulations, function definitions, etc...
-Find more details about the available APIs here: [./functions.md](Functions)
+Find more details about the available APIs in the [wiki](https://github.com/azukaar/GuPM/wiki) 1

 ## CI Manager